rockingrohit9639/project-zone/README.md

-<center> <h1> Project Zone </h1> </center>
+<center> <h1> Project Zone 🖤 </h1> </center>
 <center> <h3> Web-App suggests the user about the projects he/she can create based on the skills </h3> </center>

 # Problem
-When we Participate in Hackathons we face one issue always that is an Idea for Project or inspiration! or usually when we learn a new skill we find difficuly in what project should we build now.
+When we participate in Hackathons we always face one issue that is an Idea for Project or inspiration! or usually, when we learn a new skill we find it difficult in what project should we build now.

- >  ### So if you face the same Problem we support you from the back!
+ >  #### So if you face the same Problem we support you from the back!

  # Solution